fbpx

 22. Flower Carpet rose

-The Flower Carpet rose is an incredibly versatile and hardy shrub-ground cover.
-Bred by Werner Noack and introduced to the public in 1990, it produces small semi-double flowers in large clusters that come in a deep pink hue.
 The no-fuss flower requires minimal care, making it perfect for busy homeowners who don’t have time to be gardening experts.
 It’s also resistant to disease and drought tolerant, so you can rest assured knowing your roses will look beautiful all season long without constantly monitoring them or worrying about pests.

 This flower was designed with convenience in mind—it grows quickly and easily adapts to different environments like sun or shade—so if you’re looking for a low-maintenance addition to your garden, this is the one for you.
 Plus, its abundant blooms make it great for cutting as well as creating stunning borders along walkways or around the beds of other plants.
-Its deep pink color makes it stand out from other varieties of roses while still blending into any landscape seamlessly.

 Pink peace rose